-Working in diverse communities all over the world requires an ability to interact effectively with people from different cultural backgrounds.
-When working in a LMIC you may be the only person from your culture working in that setting and therefore an awareness of one’s own culture and an ability to understand others’ culture is essential.
+Working in diverse communities all over the world requires an ability to interact sensitively and effectively with people from different cultural backgrounds.
+When working in a LMIC you may be the only person from your culture working in that setting and therefore an awareness of one’s own culture and an ability to respond to and try to understand others’ culture is essential.
 You may find yourself challenged by new cultural perspectives, factors to do with religious beliefs and other cultural practices.
 It is all the more important, therefore, to maintain reflective practice throughout.

 Knowledge of skills of ethnographic interviewing (3) may be helpful in reflecting on your own and others cultural perspectives.